Ed-von-Schleck/cbob/README.md

 * Tests: Expand on what we have.
 There should be more tests.
 * Documentation: Yeah.
 And Tutorials.
 It's coming once most planned features are in place.
-* API: Expose and document an API for commands, kinda what I seem to remember *mercurial* offers (but nothing low-level - there's gonna be plugins for that).

 Feedback
 --------